 Keep your customer insights fresh, by monitoring how real experiences compare to expectations

 MyCustomerLens is an easy to use insight platform, custom-built to meet the needs of the sport and fitness industry.
 Our machine learning algorithms automatically capture, filter and tag actual customer comments.
-Online conversations, CRM and survey data are quickly transformed into a shared view of real customers in real time.
-This enable gyms to make faster more informed decisions.
-Learn more driving customer-led growth here.
+Online conversations, CRM and survey data are quickly transformed into a shared view of real customers in real-time.
+This enables gyms to make faster more informed decisions.
+Learn more about driving customer-led growth here.